Chinese hare: Distribution and habitat

-Biology

-Like other hare species, the Chinese hare's diet consists of grasses and other green plant material, buds, twigs and bark.
+Diet and ecology

+The Chinese hare's diet consists of leafy plants, twigs, and green plant shoots.
+A study in Taohongling Nature Reserve in Jiujiang, China found that the hare's preferred plant species included Rubus chingii, Smilax china, and Rhus chinensis, though its diet is considerably varied.
+Conspecific animals like the Sika deer and Reeves's muntjac were found to have less varied diets in the same study.

 It is mainly nocturnal and produces two types of faeces, moist and dry pellets.
 It eats the moist pellets immediately so as to extract the maximum nutritional value from its food.
 It does not live underground in a burrow but has a form or nest in long vegetation.
 A litter of about three precocial young are born in this and visited by the mother once a day for a few minutes to allow them to suckle.
-The mother's milk is particularly rich in protein and fat and the lactation period lasts for about three weeks Various carnivores prey on the Chinese hare and it relies on its fast running speed to escape from predators.
+The mother's milk is particularly rich in protein and fat and the lactation period lasts for about three weeks, Various carnivores prey on the Chinese hare and it relies on its fast running speed to escape from predators.
 It may opportunistically use burrows of other animals and pile fecal pellets outside the entrance.

-Status

-The IUCN lists the Chinese hare in its Red List of Threatened Species as being of "Least Concern" as it has a wide range.
-However, in Vietnam it occurs in a heavily populated area and is at risk from hunting and habitat loss.
-In China, its population trend is unknown.
+Conservation status

+The International Union for Conservation of Nature (IUCN) lists the Chinese hare in its Red List of Threatened Species as a least-concern species, and it is listed as the same under China's Red List.
+In Vietnam, it occurs in heavily populated areas and is at risk from hunting and habitat loss; as such, Chinese hare populations are thought to be very small there.
+There have been no confirmed records of the species in the country since the 1990s.
+No details about population trends outside of Vietnam are known.
+The Chinese hare occurs in several protected areas within China, such as Nanling National Forest Park and Wuyishan National Nature Reserve.
+Local groups hunt the hare for food and sell it in markets.
+This hunting is thought to be a major threat to the species' survival.
+The authors of the 2016 IUCN Red List assessment recommended that studies on the species' distribution be carried out to determine the impact of agriculture on populations.